Shaunak-Kunde/9_Car-Resale-Price-Predictor-using-ML/README.md

-# 🚗 Car Resale Price Predictor – Machine Learning Project
+# 🚗 Car Resale Price Predictor Web App Deployed – Machine Learning Project

 I built this project to explore how machine learning can be applied to a practical problem – predicting the resale price of used cars.
 The project demonstrates the complete workflow from data cleaning and preprocessing to model training and deployment in an interactive **Streamlit** web app.